scionproto/scion/doc/BeaconService.md

 ![beacon db overview](fig/beacon_srv/db_overview.png)

-The BeaconDB consists of three tables:
+The BeaconDB consists of one table:

 * `Beacons`: This table stores the raw beacons with some additional metadata used to select the beacons.
-* `IntfToBeacons`: This table maps the (ISD-AS, IfId) pair to all beacons containing that IfId.
-* `Revocations`: This table contains all revocations that are not expired.

 #### Beacon Insertion

 Before inserting, the beacon store checks that at least one policy does not filter the beacon (i.e., the beacon does not contain a blacklisted AS or ISD and the `HopsLength` does not exceed `MaxHopsLength`).
 If that is not the case, the beacon is discarded.
-Otherwise, the beacon and the `IntfToBeacon` mappings are inserted.
+Otherwise, the beacon is inserted.

 #### Beacon Selection